MicrosoftDocs/sql-docs/docs/machine-learning/predictions/native-scoring-predict-transact-sql.md

 # Native scoring using the PREDICT T-SQL function with SQL machine learning
 [!INCLUDE[tsql-appliesto-ss2017-asdb-asdbmi-asdw-xxx-md](../../includes/tsql-appliesto-ss2017-asdb-asdbmi-asdw-xxx-md.md)]

 Learn how to use native scoring with the [PREDICT T-SQL function](../../t-sql/queries/predict-transact-sql.md) to generate prediction values for new data inputs in near-real-time.
-Native scoring requires that you have an already trained model.
+Native scoring requires that you have an already-trained model.

 The `PREDICT` function uses the native C++ extension capabilities in [SQL machine learning](../index.yml).
 This methodology offers the fastest possible processing speed of forecasting and prediction workloads and support models in [Open Neural Network Exchange (ONNX)](https://onnx.ai/get-started.html) format or models trained using the [RevoScaleR](../r/ref-r-revoscaler.md) and [revoscalepy](../python/ref-py-revoscalepy.md) packages.

 ## How native scoring works

-Native scoring uses libraries that can read model in ONNX or predefined binary format, and generate scores for new data inputs that you provide.
+Native scoring uses libraries that can read models in ONNX or a predefined binary format, and generate scores for new data inputs that you provide.
 Because the model is trained, deployed, and stored, it can be used for scoring without having to call the R or Python interpreter.
-As such, the overhead of multiple process interactions is reduced, resulting in faster prediction performance.
+This means that the overhead of multiple process interactions is reduced, resulting in faster prediction performance.

 To use native scoring, call the `PREDICT` T-SQL function and pass the following required inputs: